nickdotht/sema-jibu-core/README.md

  ` // proxy": "http://localhost:3001`
  * Comment out the proxy statement in react_clinet/package.json as described above
  * Build client `yarn build`
  * Copy the entire build folder from react_client/build to the report_server folder public_react folder.
-The folder layout of report_server should like:
+(You may need to create the public_react folder) The folder layout of report_server should look like:

  report_server<br/>
  +++ report_server<br/>